Harold Mayot

-Harold Mayot (born 4 February 2002) is a French tennis player.
-He has a career high ATP singles ranking of world No. 248 achieved on 19 September 2022.
-He also has a career high ATP doubles ranking of world No. 443 achieved on 1 August 2022.
-Mayot has reached 1 ATP Challenger Tour final and 4 singles ITF finals, with a record of 2 wins and 2 losses, as well as 2 doubles ITF finals with a record of 1 win and 1 loss.
+Harold Mayot (born 4 February 2002) is a French professional tennis player.
+He has a career high ATP singles ranking of world No. 103 achieved on 14 October 2024.
+He also has a career high ATP doubles ranking of world No. 255 achieved on 16 September 2024.

 Junior career

 As a junior, Mayot reached his highest ranking of number 1 in the world in the combined singles and doubles ITF junior ranking system, which he reached on 3 February 2020 and sustained to end the year as the number one male juniors player in the world.
 This was highlighted by a winning the championship at the 2020 Australian Open where he defeated compatriot Arthur Cazaux in straight sets 6–4, 6–1.

 Professional career

 2020: Grand Slam singles and doubles debut

-Mayot made his ATP main draw debut at the 2020 Open 13 simultaneously in both single and doubles when he was granted a wildcard entry into both draws.
-Partnering compatriot Arthur Cazaux.
+Mayot made his ATP main draw debut at the 2020 Open 13 simultaneously in both single and doubles when he was granted a wildcard entry into both draws partnering compatriot Arthur Cazaux.
 They were defeated in the first round by Nicolas Mahut and Vasek Pospisil in straight sets.
-He was also defeated in the singles first round by veteran compatriot Gilles Simon in straight sets 4–6, 6–7(3–7).
+In singles, he was also defeated in the first round by veteran compatriot Gilles Simon in straight sets.

-Pairing with Cazaux again, they were given a wildcard entry into the main doubles draw of the 2020 French Open but would again be defeated in the first round by Lukasz Kubot and Marcelo Melo in straight sets.
-At the same tournament Mayot received also a wildcard into the singles main draw, and was defeated by Alejandro Davidovich Fokina 6–7(5–7), 3–6, 5–7.
+Pairing with Cazaux again, they were given a wildcard entry into the main doubles draw of the 2020 French Open but would again be defeated in the first round by Łukasz Kubot and Marcelo Melo in straight sets.
+At the same tournament Mayot received also a wildcard into the singles main draw, and was defeated by Alejandro Davidovich Fokina.